percona/everest-doc/docs/contribute.md

-# Contributing Guide
+# Contributing guide

-Thank you for deciding to contribute and help us improve Percona Everest documentation!
+Thank you for deciding to contribute and help us improve Percona Everest!
+We also contribute to other open source projects and communities!
+Let’s make technology better!

-We welcome contributors from all users and community.
 By contributing, you agree to the [Percona Community code of conduct](https://percona.community/contribute/coc/).

+We welcome all kinds of contributions so here's how you can get involved:

+- Submit bug reports or feature requests
+- Submit a code patch
+- Contribute to documentation

+## Submit a bug report or feature request

+If you find a bug in Percona Everest, you can submit a report via the [Percona  Everest Community Forum](https://forums.percona.com).
+Start by searching the open topics for a similar report.
+If you find that someone else has already reported your problem, then you can upvote that report to increase its visibility.

+If there is no existing report, submit a report following these steps:

+1. Sign in to [Percona Everest Forum](hhttps://forums.percona.com/).
+You will need to create an account if you do not have one.

+2. Create a report that:
+      -  describes the steps to reproduce the problem
+      -  includes the version of Percona Everest, your environment, and so on
+      -  has not been reported already
+      -  is scoped to a single bug

+## Contributing to Percona Everest code:

+If you’d like to submit a code patch, follow the [Contributing guide in Everest code repository](https://github.com/percona/percona-everest-backend/blob/main/CONTRIBUTING.md).

+## Contribute to Percona Everest documentation

-You can contribute to documentation in the following ways:
+Found a typo or didn't find what you needed?
+Here's how you can contribute to the documentation:

 1. **Request a doc change through a Jira issue**.
 If you’ve spotted a doc issue (a typo, broken links, inaccurate instructions, etc.) but don’t have time nor desire to fix it yourself - let us know about it.